China - A Trip Along the Silk Road (Part 3 of 3)

 We left our host and made our way back into town and headed toward the Mir's house.
 We got there just a few minutes before the Prince and Princess were to depart.
 We followed the crowd and were initially stopped by a guard who wouldn't let us by, then another one waved us on, presumably because we looked harmless enough.
 We ended up right at the car the Prince and Princess were getting into.
 We also ran into the proprietor of the Marco Polo Inn in the crowd.
 He's some relation to the Mir of Karimabad and came down for the festivities.
 We live in a small world.

 I went around wearing the Hunzakut hat I bought earlier in the day and felt that I got a lot of attention from the women in town.
 It seemed generally friendly, but I couldn't tell whether they were smiling at me because they wanted to greet me or because they were pleased to see me wearing one of their hats, or perhaps because of some amusement.
 Perhaps I had it on backwards or something.
-I talked to a few school girls briefly, one named Benizir, but they scurried away then John joined me.
+I talked to a few school girls briefly, one named Benizir, but they scurried away when John joined me.
 The town is still celebrating causing most of the restaurants to run out of food.
 We later saw the Prince and Princess leave in a helicopter.

 (June 16, 1991) KARIMABAD